Does this test have other names?

 How do I get ready for this test?

-Tell your doctor if you have vomited recently.
+Tell your healthcare provider if you have vomited recently.
 In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.